 Genomics England, with the consent of participants and the support of the public, is creating a lasting legacy for patients, the NHS and the UK economy through the sequencing of 100,000 genomes: the 100,000 Genomes Project.

 Genomics England was set up by the Department of Health to deliver the 100,000 Genomes Project.
 Initially the focus will be on rare disease, cancer and infectious disease.
-The project is currently in its pilot phase and will be completed by the end of 2017.

 Our Head of Engagement, Vivienne Parry, explains more about genomics in this film courtesy of our partners at Health Education England.